On the Forgetting of Particle Filters: Connections to propagation of chaos

-\section{\JKcorr{Connections to propagation of chaos}}
+\section{Connections to propagation of chaos}

-\begin{MVcorr} Using essentially the same proof technique which we use in our main result (Theorem \ref{thm:pfforget}), we can derive new `propagation of chaos' type bounds for particle filters.
-The aim of such results is to quantify how close the joint law of $k$ particles is to the law of independent draws from the corresponding ideal filter.
+Using essentially the same proof technique as in our main result (Theorem \ref{thm:pfforget}), we can derive new `propagation of chaos' type bounds for particle filters.
+The aim of such results is to quantify how close the joint law of $q$ particles is to the law of independent draws from the corresponding ideal filter.
+As opposed to the forgetting results, here the initial states are not fixed and arbitrary, but generated from the true initial distribution $\eta_0$.

 \begin{theorem} Let $X_k^i$ be the random variables generated in the particle filter (Algorithm \ref{alg:pf}), and let $\eta_k$ denote the corresponding ideal filter.
 There exists a constant $C\in(0,\infty)$ which depends only on the constants in \textup{(A1)}, such that for all $k\ge 1$, $N > C$ and $1 \le q\le N$ the following holds: